Table of Contents

 Biggest Myth Buster: Open Source is NOT Free Software

 Anyone considering OSS adoption should know it is more than “free as in free beer" type of thing.
-It is free as in free speech - the freedom of using, owning, breaking it and making it to your needs and that should be the main motivation when you consider using OSS.
-For OSS projects to be successful - it requires a lot of executive will and buy-in.
-Also, companies need to have an inherant or nurture a dev culture within their organizations to be able to yield maximum benefit from the OSS projects.
+It is free as in free speech - the freedom of using, owning, breaking it, and adopting the software to your needs, which in not available with any solution you can buy off-the-shelf (COTS) by any imaginable meausure.
+An this freedom in your hands to shape your requirements the best way possible should be the main motivation when you consider using OSS.
+One main prerequisite for OSS projects to be successful - it requires an organizations will and developer centric culture within the company.
+If such a culture doesn't exists, it calls to nurture a dev culture within their organizations to be able to yield maximum benefit from the OSS projects.

 OSS implemenation is not cheap, so you need to account for sufficient budget early on to mitigate risks - but on the long run the benefits are manifold which is ownership you enjoy that can give significant long term RoI and at the same time freedom from being hostage to proprietary vendor lock-ins.